Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Results and discussion

-In this reason, we also consider the $d$-only model Hamiltonian to describe the electronic structure of Li$_2$MnO$_3$.
-While the Wannier $d$ orbitals are close to the Mn $d$ orbital in the $pd$ model, Wannier $d$ orbitals in $d$-only model are the hybridized Mn $d$ and O $p$ orbitals.
-Thus, the effect of $U$(Mn) on $d$-only Wannier Hamiltonian is similar to the effects of applying both $U_{dd}$ and $U_{pd}$ to the $pd$ model Hamiltonian.
-Therefore, $\Delta_{CF}$ and $E_g$ are sensitive to $U$(Mn) within the $d$-only model.
-Indeed, the value of $E_g$ is similar to $U$(Mn) using $d$-only Hamiltonian within DMFT.
-With $U$(Mn) = 2.2 eV, we obtain $E_g$= 2.1 eV, as presented in Fig. \ref{dmft_dos_d}.
+Since both $d$-$d$ correlation and $p$-$d$ hybridization are important on the $E_g$, we also consider the $d$-only model Hamiltonian as an alternative approach to describe the electronic structure of Li$_2$MnO$_3$.
+In the $d$-only model, the Wannier $d$ orbitals represent the hybridized Mn $d$ and O $p$ orbitals, in contrast to the $pd$ model where they closely resemble the Mn $d$ orbital.
+Therefore, the effect of $U$(Mn) on the $d$-only Wannier Hamiltonian is similar to the combined effects of $U_{dd}$ and $U_{pd}$ in the $p-d$ model Hamiltonian.
+As a result, both $\Delta_{CF}$ and $E_g$ are sensitive to $U$(Mn) within the $d$-only model.
+By employing Wannier projection with local coordinates, we obtain $E_g$ of 1.3 eV with $U$(Mn) = 2.0 eV, as shown in Fig. \ref{dmft_dos_d}(a).
+Similarly to the $pd$ basis, the diagonalization of the Wannier Hamiltonian further enhances $E_g$.
+In this case, the resulting $E_g$ value becomes comparable to $U$(Mn), yielding $E_g$ = 2.1 eV with $U$(Mn) = 2.0 eV, as presented in Fig. \ref{dmft_dos_d}(b).